AteeqRana7/pizzeria-graphql-server/README.md

 # Technologies Used

-The book management system is built using the following technologies:
+The pizzeria application is built using the following technologies:

 Frontend: